summersmaggie/portfolio-website/README.md

     _The about page talks about who I am, where I come from, and what my passions and interests are.
 These passions & interests are communicated via an embedded Spotify playlist and a list of what I'm currently reading._

   * Work Section:
     _The work section of my portfolio site covers interesting coding projects I've contributed to, and interesting and relevant social media work I've done in the past.
-This section includes a few key case studies of past work, as well as a breakdown of my strengths._
+This section includes a few key case studies of past work, as well as a breakdown of my strengths.
+Break this out into rows and columns (see scratch piece of paper for brainstorming notes.)_

     * Strengths:
         * _5 years of working in client-facing roles in an agency setting has made me adept at multitasking, working under pressure, and hitting deadlines effectively and efficiently._